 Cloud Gate better known as “The Bean” is a sculpture designed by Sir Anish Kapoor.
 Made up of 168 pieces of stainless steel, welded together and polished to a seamless brilliance that reflects everything around it.
 It changes color as the day turns to evening and the skyline lights up.
 It’s mesmerizing and should be experienced in every season not just spring.
 Walk around it, walk under it and definitely get that selfie

 Lurie Gardens is Millennium Park’s “secret garden”.
 Located behind the Bean, the garden is a four season garden where there is always something to see.
 Two and a half acres of bulbs, grasses, perennials, bushes and trees, something is always blooming.
 It’s particularly beautiful in the spring when you can catch some of those tulips I mentioned and my favorite, peonies.

 You really could spend the entire day exploring Millennium Park.
-Don’t miss the fun interactive fountains and the Frank Gerhy BP pedestrian bridge.
+Don’t miss the fun interactive Crown Fountain and walk the Frank Gerhy BP pedestrian bridge.
 There are plenty of restaurants around the park.
-Just get your food to go and have a picnic!
+If the weather is cooperating, get your food to go and have a picnic!
 There are plenty of shaded areas and benches for seating.